Serenity 6.6.0 Release Notes (2023-03-15)

 services.ConfigureSection<Serenity.Pro.Extensions.BackgroundJobSettings>(Configuration);

-[Breaking Change] Q.Lookup Global Type is Removed for ES Modules
+[Breaking Change] Q.Lookup Global Type Removed for ES Modules

-There is no longer a globally defined Q.Lookup interface while using ES modules.
+The globally defined Q.Lookup interface is no longer available when using ES modules.